 A month later, Dr. Yassky informed the heads of the Jewish Agency that Hadassah was reducing its participation in funding SHAREL to LEY80,000.
 These were Dr. Yassky’s last days.
 Every day, soldiers from the Jordanian Legion fired at Mount Scopus, and bullets hit the hospital wards.
 The road to Mount Scopus was blocked repeatedly.
 Four days later, on April 13, 1948, a convoy that made its way to Hadassah hospital was attacked, and 78 people were killed among them Dr. Yassky.

 In 1948, during the War of Independence Immigration peaked and by the end of this period, about 700,000 people had immigrated to Israel.
 As the population grew, health issues increased.
 For most of its years of operation, SHAREL experienced economic hardship.
 During this time, the demographics of the immigrant population changed.
 In the years following the War of Independence, more women and children immigrated to Israel.
 The physical and mental state of the olim was poor, and they were malnourished.
-Among the olim who had to be brought to Israel from enemy countries, approximately 40% suffered from tuberculosis, skin, eye, and kidney conditions, and children suffered from weakness and rickets caused by nutrient deficiency
+Among the olim who had to be brought to Israel from enemy countries, approximately 40% suffered from tuberculosis, skin, eye, and kidney conditions, and children suffered from weakness and rickets caused by nutrient deficiency.

 The issue of aliyah of severely ill patients, who had been cared for by the JDC in Europe, first came up for discussion when the British announced their date of departure from the Land of Israel (May 15, 1948), and as the Israeli Ministry of Health was being established.
 During the second ceasefire in the War of Independence, the heads of Hadassah and the Jewish Agency discussed the future of SHAREL.
 A week later, an agreement was signed between the newly-established state and Hadassah, which stipulated that Hadassah would continue to manage SHAREL, and the Ministry of Health would finance any budget shortfall.
 Under the agreement, a deposit of LEY20,000 was promised to cover the debts of SHAREL, but by mid-September, Hadassah had not received any funds.
 The heads of Hadassah despaired of ever receiving the long-awaited funding, and following much discussion, they informed the minister of health that from October 1, 1948, Hadassah would no longer be financially responsible for SHAREL.
 The Ministry of Health, which was still being established and was preoccupied with providing health services to the many wounded in the war, requested that Hadassah continue to manage SHAREL, at least until the end of the year.
 Hadassah acquiesced, provided that the Jewish Agency financed any expenses that exceeded the budget.